IDAES/idaes-pse/docs/models/node.rst

 Model Structure
 ---------------

-A Node cosisits of a single StateBlock with two Ports (inlet and outlet), where the state varaibles in the state block are simultaneously connected to both Ports.
+A Node consists of a single StateBlock with two Ports (inlet and outlet), where the state variables in the state block are simultaneously connected to both Ports.

 Additional Constraints
 ----------------------